 Improve diagnostic yield and value

 Hereditary peripheral neuropathies are a diverse group of disorders with varying presentations and genetic causes.
-Although these disorders can sometimes be categorized by extent of weakness, sensory involvement, and/or autonomic involvements, overlapping phenotypes present difficulties in distinguishing inherited disorders from acquired or idiopathic forms of the illness.
+Although these disorders can sometimes be categorized by extent of weakness, sensory involvement, and autonomic involvement, overlapping phenotypes can make it difficult to distinguish inherited disorders from acquired or idiopathic forms.

-Mayo Clinic Laboratories’ testing is backed by a multidisciplinary team of clinical peripheral neuropathy experts, laboratory scientists, and genetic counselors to provide the highest standard for mutation detection.
+Mayo Clinic Laboratories’ hereditary neuropathy testing is backed by a multidisciplinary team of clinical peripheral neuropathy experts, laboratory scientists, and genetic counselors to provide the highest standard for variant detection.

-Using targeted capture techniques and unique reporting methods, our focused approach allows for optimal mutation detection.
-This process eliminates the risk of false negative results compared to whole-exome sequencing and other capture techniques.
-This provides physicians with the confidence that disease-specific mutations have not been missed.
+Using NGS techniques and unique interpretive reporting methods, our approach allows for optimal variant detection.
+This process reduces the risk of false negative results compared to whole exome sequencing and other capture techniques, providing physicians confidence that disease-specific variants were not missed.

 In addition, our custom gene ordering tool allows physicians to choose what genes they want and build custom panels to fit each patient’s unique needs.